Cocktails You Can Make At Home

 The worlds most popular cocktail is a modern classic.
 And It’s easy to see why.

 The flavours of passionfruit and vanilla, vodka and prosecco, all blended and served straight up in a martini glass.
+Interested in another vodka based recipe?
+Check out the tea thyme flip.

 It’s a masterclass in creating a cocktail with MASS appeal.
 Below is our recipe and method to make a Pornstar Martini – if you want to buy a kit with all of the ingredients ready to go the click here.